Free, EVM native utility

 Calldata mismatches between client libraries and contract expectations cause silent reverts and lost funds.
 Bring the trace for a focused review.

-- ABI (Application Binary Interface) encoding is the rule for how Solidity types are packed into the bytes that travel on EVM calldata, return data, and event topics.
-The standard pads each static parameter to 32 bytes and uses an offset table for dynamic types.
+ABI, the Application Binary Interface, is the rule for how Solidity types are packed into the bytes that travel on EVM calldata, return data, and event topics.
+The standard pads each static parameter to 32 bytes and uses an offset table for dynamic types such as string, bytes, and arrays.
 Every Ethereum tool that calls contracts has to encode and decode according to this rule.

-- Can I encode dynamic types like string and bytes?
+Can this online ABI encoder handle dynamic types like string and bytes?

-- Yes.
-The ABI spec handles string, bytes, T[], and tuples (T1, T2, ...).
+Yes.
+The ABI spec handles string, bytes, T[], and tuples written as T1, T2, ... .
 The tool uses viem.parseAbiParameters which supports all standard ABI grammar.
-Pass the value as the natural JSON form: a string for string, a hex prefixed value for bytes, an array for arrays, an object or array for tuples.
+Pass the value as the natural JSON form: a string for string, a hex prefixed value for bytes, an array for arrays, an object or array for tuples and struct types.

 Related services and reading